Glasgow: Roads

 The M8, which crosses the Clyde over the Kingston Bridge, is Scotland's busiest motorway.

-The main M8 motorway passes around the city centre and connects with the M77, M74, M73 and M80 motorways, all of which pass within the city's boundaries.
+The main M8 motorway passes around the city centre and connects with the M77, M74, M73 and M80 motorways, all of which pass within Glasgow's boundaries.
 The A82 connects Glasgow to Argyll and the western Highlands.
 The M74 runs directly south towards Carlisle.

-Other strategic roads in the city include the East End Regeneration Route, which provides easier access to areas of the East End, linking the M8 to the extended M74.
+Other strategic roads in Glasgow include the East End Regeneration Route, which provides easier access to areas of the East End, linking the M8 to the extended M74.

 Shipping

 Global-ship-management is carried out by maritime and logistics firms in Glasgow, in client companies employing more than 100,000 seafarers.
-This reflects maritime skills over many decades and the training and education of deck officers and marine engineers from around the world at the City of Glasgow College, Nautical Campus, from which graduate around one third of all such graduates in the United Kingdom.
+This reflects maritime skills over many decades and the training and education of deck officers and marine engineers from around the world at the City of Glasgow College, Riverside Campus, which produces over one third of all maritime graduates in the United Kingdom.

-The main operational dock within Glasgow operated by Clydeport is the King George V Dock, near Braehead.
-Since the advent of containerisation, most other facilities, such as Hunterston Terminal, are located in the deep waters of the Firth of Clyde, which together handle some 7.5 million tonnes of cargo each year.
+The main operational dock for bulk cargoes within Glasgow operated by Clydeport is the King George V Dock, near Braehead.
+This was the busiest and most important dock in the UK throughout WWII.
+Since the advent in the 1960s of containerisation, most other facilities, such as Greenock Container Terminal and Hunterston Terminal, are located in the deep waters of the Firth of Clyde, which together handle some 7.5 million tonnes of cargo each year.
 Longer distant commercial sea shipping from Glasgow occurs regularly to many European destinations, including Mediterranean and Baltic ports via passage through the Sea of the Hebrides.

-Leisure and tourist sailing is important, at marinas and towns of the Clyde, including the PS Waverley, the world's last operational seagoing paddle-steamer.
+Leisure and tourist sailing is important, at marinas and towns of the Clyde.
+PS Waverley, the world's last operational seagoing paddle-steamer is based on the Clyde.